electron/electron/docs/breaking-changes.md

 ## Planned Breaking API Changes (10.0)

+### Browser Window Affinity

+The `affinity` option when constructing a new `BrowserWindow` will be removed as part of our plan to more closely align with Chromiums process model for security, performance and maintainability.

+For more detailed information see [#18397](https://github.com/electron/electron/issues/18397).

 ### `enableRemoteModule` defaults to `false`

 In Electron 9, using the remote module without explicitly enabling it via the